sinujutsu/ids/outline.md

             * Ex''s include MULTOPS, SYN, and other satistical algorithms
     * Information organized by source
         - ### Labib and Venuri
+            * They use multivariate statistical approaches to detect DoS and Netptune attacks.
+More specifically, they use Principle Component Analysis to reduce the multidementional space represented by network feature vectors for real time analysis.
+They are able to detect 100% of attacks, however, the data set they use has been highly criticized and is far outdated.
         - ### Sources from Alenezi and Reed
         - ### Sourced from Labib and Venuri, LOOK IN RELATED WORK Conclusion